Visual Arts Division Faculty Biographies

 Jessica Perry-Martin, Substitute

-Jess Perry-Martin is a proud Banana Slug, with a degree in Fine Arts and Education from UC Santa Cruz, and a teaching credential in the Visual Arts from CSUN.
-She has devoted her career to arts education and advocacy, with 15+ years’ experience teaching middle and high school students as well as professional student teachers.
-As an AP Studio Art teacher and appointed AP advocate, she and her students represent the legislative needs for AP access and equity for all students.
-In the role of master teacher in the CSUN Art Education program, Mrs. Perry-Martin supports the development of future teachers in her spare time.
-She is an Innovation in the Arts grant recipient and has proudly helped many students pursue their dreams of attending art colleges.
-As a teacher at ArTES, Mrs. Perry-Martin works passionately to bring a love of the Visual Arts to all her students.
+Jess Perry-Martin is a proud Banana Slug, with a degree in Fine Arts and Education from the University of California, Santa Cruz, and a teaching credential in the Visual Arts from California State University, Northridge (CSUN).
+She has devoted her career to arts education and advocacy, with 18+ years of experience teaching middle and high school students as well as professional student teachers.
+Recently awarded LAUSD Teacher of the Year and LA County Teacher of the Year in 2019, she supports excellence in arts education across disciplines, abilities, and interests.
+As a teacher at LA Unified's ArTES Magnet, Mrs. Perry-Martin works passionately to bring a love of the visual arts to all her students.
 She believes that with practice and a willingness to work hard, anyone can be an artist.

 Ewa Pietraszak, Instructor

 We all love fairytales.
 They scare us, they teach us life lessons and they make us happy.
 Ewa Pietraszak’s goal is to tell adult stories through lyrical, expressionist and surrealist visual imagery and some found object or reclaimed art to keep a memory; because memories are quintessential to art.
 We are all connected and art connects us the most.
-She currently has 6 series: 1) Abstract Expressionism and Found Object Art: Acrylic on Canvas.
+Ewa currently has six series: 1) Abstract Expressionism and Found Object Art: Acrylic on Canvas with Resin.
 2).
 Feminist Series: Gender Roles and what it’s like to be a Woman.
 3) Christianity: Religion vs. Faith, Iconography vs. Hypocrisy.
 4) Endangered Species Series.
 5) Trees: Spiritual Beings- A Metaphor.
 6) Children’s Book: Narney the Narwhal (in progress).
 Ewa holds a B.A. from U.C.
-Irvine.
+Irvine and teaches art, history, and English at Ramona High School.
+She has been with the Conservatory for 12 years.

 Sergio Raygoza, Instructor

 Sergio Raygoza is an LAUSD high school visual arts teacher currently working at LIBRA Academy.
-He has been working as an instructor for the Visual Arts Conservatory for over ten years.
-He has a Bachelor’s of Art in Art Education and a Masters’ degree in Curriculum and Instruction.
+He has been working as an instructor for the Conservatory of Fine Arts, Visual Arts division, for over ten years.
+Sergio has a Bachelor of Art in Art Education and a Masters’ degree in Curriculum and Instruction.
 The reason why he has committed himself to this great profession is that he really enjoys working with students who he feels have the potential to become great young artists and productive citizens.
-What he has learned along the way is that every single student has a voice, and in many instances, art is the best way for them to express their thoughts and concerns.
+What Sergio has learned along the way is that every single student has a voice, and in many instances, art is the best way for them to express their thoughts and concerns.

 Rachelle Scarpin, Instructor

-Ms. Rachelle Scarpin has been with the Conservatory of Fine Arts for 7 years as a visual arts instructor.
-She also works as a Specialist for Apple, freelance cosmetologist and designer of jewelry and hair accessories.
+Ms. Rachelle Scarpin has been with the Conservatory of Fine Arts for eight years as a visual arts instructor.
+She also works as a specialist for Apple, freelance cosmetologist and designer of jewelry and hair accessories.
 She also works on her own art and enjoys costuming design.
 She studied Fine Art with a minor in Art History.
 She is a licensed cosmetologist and certified floral designer.
-She has had her artwork in the "Picture This" gallery for a Frida Kahlo art exhibit.
+Rachelle has had her artwork in the "Picture This" gallery for a Frida Kahlo art exhibit.
 Her jewelry has been sold in "A Pin-Ups Closet" and "Moss & Rock."
 She has done hair for Blizzard for "BlizzCon" and worked with airbrush artist Mark Frazier.
-She is a lover of all things creative and enjoys everything from photography to mixed media.
+Rachelle is a lover of all things creative and enjoys everything from photography to mixed media.

 Brianne Wyatt is an artist from Los Angeles who creates acrylic paintings using an uncommon method of industrial power tools.
-She received her B.A. and M.A. in Studio Arts at California State University, Los Angeles.
+She received her Bachelor of Arts and Master of Arts degrees in Studio Arts at California State University, Los Angeles.
 Her work is about releasing of energy and ties her work to the electromagnetic spectrum connecting art with science.
 Various elements from music, color and movement, including using a full body method to paint, are all forms of energy she uses to create her expressive work.
 The work she creates varies from her origami series of paintings to her sculptural paintings that use bright vivid colors as her inspiration.

 Alejandro Zendejas, Substitute

-Alejandro Zendejas has worked for the Conservatory for the past 8 years as a substitute teacher and visual arts professional expert.
-He received his BA in Studio Art from the University of Southern California in 2008.
+Alejandro Zendejas has worked for the Conservatory for the past nine years as a substitute teacher and visual arts professional expert.
+He received his Bachelor of Arts in Studio Art from the University of Southern California in 2008.
 He has professional experience in the field of painting.
 Alejandro wrote the article “Collection Illuminates Spirituality: Rico Lebrun,” published in the Daily Trojan on April 24, 2001.